How to increase profits and reduce rents

 The reasons for rents going up

-Rising costs is the first culprit for rent going up.
-With interest rates soaring tenfold in less than two years, it's no surprise that landlords need to adjust rents to match increased mortgages costs.
+Rising costs are the first culprit for rent going up.
+With interest rates soaring tenfold in less than two years, it's no surprise that landlords need to adjust rents to match increased mortgage costs.
 Yet, rents have not surged as drastically as mortgages, leaving many landlords grappling with diminishing profits and pondering their place in the market.

 A dwindling supply further fans the flames of rising prices.
 Several factors are pushing the supply of rented properties down, but how does this happen?

-This is a complex scenario, where tenants seeking affordable housing find themselves squeezed out, as the Council waiting list increases dramatically, leaving them with little options but to rent privately.
+This is a complex scenario, especially for tenants seeking affordable housing who find themselves squeezed out as the Council waiting list increases dramatically, leaving them with little options but to rent privately.

 Beliefs and expectations also come into play.
 We know that herd behaviour can lead to a chain reaction of instability.
 Should we raise rents simply because others do?
 Not necessarily, and here is where our story takes a hopeful turn.
 There are still some steadfast landlords who resist the urge to raise rents, even in these tumultuous times.
 Yet, the question remains: Can their resolve alone rekindle market confidence?
 Let’s see what else can be done.